stardog-union/stardog-blog/content/posts/stardog-docs.md

 Text content isn't the only content available.
 Stardog will also extract document metadata.
 This includes Exif metadata from JPEG files, embedded metadata in Office documents, and standards-based metadata such as XMP in PDF files.
-Asserted explicit metadata directly into the graph allows querying over file formats, creation/modification dates, authors, keywords, titles and even f-stop and shutter speed in JPEG images.
+Asserting explicit metadata directly into the graph allows querying over file formats, creation/modification dates, authors, keywords, titles and even f-stop and shutter speed in JPEG images.